 A few months later, Struensee and the queen were arrested.
-Struensee is executed, and Caroline Mathilda is first imprisoned, then exiled, and she will die of smallpox soon after, at the age of twenty-three.
+Struensee was executed, and Caroline Mathilda was first imprisoned, then exiled, and she eventually died of smallpox soon after, at the age of twenty-three.

 Of Hirschholm Palace, nothing remains today, only the vast gardens that today serve as a park, in which a church was built in the 19th century.
 Whenever I go to Hørsholm, a stroll on the old palace site is a must for me.
 It is hard to imagine what this Versailles of the North looked like.

 During my recent visit, I visited the Hørsholm History Museum for the first time.
 It has a permanent exhibition on the history of the palace and its influence on the city, with some artifacts of the time as well as a small-scale replica of the palace.
 The explanations are unfortunately only available in Danish, but as admission to the museum is free, the visit is worthwhile if you are curious about this particular history.

 And if the love story between Struensee and Caroline Mathilda seems vaguely familiar to you, it may be because a very good movie has been made on it a few years ago, A Royal Affair (In kongelig affære).